menu

 Occupations and Workforce

-When you are in Texline, you'll notice that it is more blue-collar than most other communities in America.
-52.27% of Texline’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Texline is a town of transportation and shipping workers, sales and office workers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Texline who work in farm management occupations (15.45%), office and administrative support (10.91%), and sales jobs (9.09%).
+Texline is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Texline is a town of sales and office workers, farmers, fishers, or foresters, and transportation and shipping workers.
+There are especially a lot of people living in Texline who work in farm management occupations (20.20%), office and administrative support (13.13%), and management occupations (12.12%).

 Setting & Lifestyle

-Overall, Texline’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Texline’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Texline doesn't have a public transportation system that people use for their commute.